 Your daughter or son may also be eligible for extra financial help through a bursary or scholarship.
 These do not have to be paid back.
 At Oxford Brookes, these include the Oxford Brookes Bursary Scheme, a bursary for young people leaving care, and sports and community scholarships.
 Some financial support is also available to enrolled students if they are unexpectedly facing severe financial difficulties.

 Find out more about our bursaries, scholarships and financial support

-All nursing students on courses from September 2020 (new and continuing) will receive a payment of at least £5,000 a year which they will not need to pay back.
+All nursing students will receive a payment of at least £5,000 a year which they will not need to pay back.
 For more information please visit the Department of Health and Social Care's website